 As soon as you join the platform, you will be encouraged to buy a membership level and get the associated training that comes with it.

-If you want to make money with the system, you must buy yourself a position first.
+To make money with the system, you must buy yourself a position first.

 Without buying a level, you cannot promote the system, nor do you get access to any training.
 There are various options to choose from (depending on your budget):